M48 Patton: Armor

 In conjunction with the development of the T48 project there was some discussion regarding armor.
 The weight of conventional armored steel needed to provide protection against the emerging large-caliber high-velocity main guns and improved APDS kinetic energy penetrators was making its continued use impractical.
 Composite applique armor panels made with fused silica glass was envisioned to be fitted to the hull.
 It was also desired that a turret be constructed using this special armor.
 The OTAC and Carnegie Institute of Technology began development of the armor in November 1952 at Fort Belvoir VA as Project TT2-782/51.
-This composite armor offered protection against HEAT, HEP, and HE rounds.
+This composite armor offered protection against HEAT, HESH, and HE rounds.
 Its overall slow development limited its use to the T48 and was dropped from consideration in the M48 by 1953, however its development was continued with the T95 Medium Tank until 1958.

 There were two different hulls used for the M48 series.
 The M48 hull had a wedge-shaped front glacis compared to the M46's rather flat design.
 Early Mod A hulls had smaller diameter driver's hatches.
 The suspension consisted of six roadwheel pairs per side with a torsion bar suspension system and five return rollers.
 The engine exhaust vents were located on the top of the rear deck.
 There was a dual compensating idler arm at the front, and dual auxiliary track tension wheels behind the last road wheels, using the T97E2 track assembly.
 The drive sprocket was located at the rear of the hull.
 Shock absorbers were mounted at the first two and last roadwheel arms.
 This hull design was manufactured for the original M48 and M48A1 versions of the M48 series.
 Many Mod B hull designs used for the M48A1 (T48 Pilot #3) were further upgraded to the A2 hull design standard but retained their original 5 return roller configuration.

 The M48A2 hull design saw several modifications including a reduction from five to three return rollers per side.
 The suspension system was simplified, a more compact powerpack compartment and additional fuel cells, with large louvered grill access doors replaced the complicated grill work of the rear engine decks of the M48/M48A1 hull designs.
 This hull was used on newly constructed M48A2 and M48A3 tanks of the M48 series.

 The turret used for the M48 series was hemispherical in shape and was made from cast homogeneous steel.
 It had a flat gun shield and a standard pop-up styled hatch for the commander and an additional hatch for the loader's station.
 Early production Mod A models of the turret had somewhat smaller diameter hatches.
 The gunner was provided with an M37 .30 cal machine gun with 5,900 rounds of ammunition.